gerritbruening/texthist/kafka/texthist-kafka.md

 * app entries are encoded on the basis of their typographic appearance
 * app entries are linked to the text via human-readable pointers which would have to be parsed and interpreted

 # data

 ## Kafka's "Process" -- text
-SGML snippet as may be copied manually ("Bearbeiten", "SGML kopieren") from the GUI:
+The digital version of the KKA uses SGML that may be copied manually (but only piecemeal) from the GUI ("Bearbeiten", "SGML kopieren").
+Here is a snippet:
 ```
 <P PN=7><PP PN=7><LN N=2>2
 Jemand mußte Josef K. verleumdet haben, denn ohne